jain7aman/SDN_LTE/SDN_LTE/README.md

     * From "Select root directory" click "Browse".
 Select the parent directory where you placed floodlight earlier.
     * Check the box for "Floodlight".
 No other Projects should be present and none should be selected.
     * Click Finish.
+6. Running Floodlight in Eclipse: Create the FloodlightLaunch target.
+    * Click **Run->Run Configurations**
+    * Right Click Java Application->New
+    * For Name use FloodlightLaunch
+    * For Project use Floodlight
+    * For Main use net.floodlightcontroller.core.Main
+    * Click Apply